Statistics on young people neither in employment nor in education or training

 The share of young people neither in employment nor in education and training rose during the financial and economic crisis …

 The NEET rate for young people is closely linked to economic performance and the business cycle.
-Figure 2 provides an analysis over time for young people aged 20–34 and shows that the share of NEETs in the EU-28 fell from 17.6 % in 2006 to a relative low of 16.5 % by 2008, but then jumped to 18.5 % the following year, after the onset of the global financial and economic crisis.
-The rate then rose at a more modest pace through to 2013, when it reached 20.1 %, before decreasing to 18.3 % in 2016.
+Figure 2 provides an analysis over time for young people aged 20–34 and shows that the share of NEETs in the EU jumped from 16.5 % in 2008 to 18.5 % the following year, after the onset of the global financial and economic crisis.
+The rate then rose at a more modest pace through to 2013, when it reached its peak at 20.1 %.
+After that the rate decreased continuously and was back to its 2008 level in 2018, at 16.5 %.

 With a record number of NEETs following the financial and economic crisis, there have been concerns among policymakers that a whole generation of young people in the EU could remain out of the labour market for years to come.
 The implications of this are two-fold: on a personal level, these individuals are more likely to become disenfranchised and to suffer from poverty and social exclusion, while at a macro-economic level they represent a considerable loss in terms of unused productive capacity and a considerable cost in terms of welfare payments.